2023 CTS Competition / Expo

 In the modern era, the Board turned its attention to Christian and theological education, promoting and supporting the foundation of Welch College (formerly Free Will Baptist Bible College), a denominational college organized for the purpose of training men and women to serve Christ, His Church, and His world, through Biblical thought and life.

 Today, the seven-member board exists to provide fellowship, training, and resources to Free Will Baptist churches in Tennessee.
-In an effort to fulfill this mission, the board sponsors an annual conference for junior high and high school students; organizes, promotes, and staffs the annual Bible and fine arts competition held in conjunction with the National Youth Conference; and supports training events across the state.
+In an effort to fulfill this mission, the board sponsors an annual conference for junior high and high school students; organizes, promotes, and staffs the annual Bible and fine arts competition held in conjunction with the Vertical Three Conference; and supports training events across the state.